danthedeckie/DictLiteStore/README.md

 ```

 would update *all* rows to have the new title.
 We can use the 'where' clause
-like in select to limit the damage:
+like in get to limit the damage:

 ```python
 bucket.update({'title':'updated title'},